SCSE-Biomedical-Computing-Group/SPOTS/README.md

 ## Attention Maps

 Attention maps can be generated from the attention layer in SPOTS.
 This provides an interpretable visualisation to understand which time points are important in making a prediction.
 Below, we show how the attention maps change over epochs for window sizes 10, 20 and 30.
+More figures can be found in the [manuscript](https://yihao001.github.io/publications/paper12_manuscript.pdf) and [poster](https://yihao001.github.io/publications/paper12_poster.pdf).

 ### Window Size: 10
 ![chunk-size-10](https://github.com/SCSE-Biomedical-Computing-Group/SPOTS/blob/master/window_size_10.gif)